Low German

 plus, other dialectal variants exist.) is a West Germanic language spoken mainly in Northern Germany and the northeastern Netherlands.
 The dialect of Plautdietsch is also spoken in the Russian Mennonite diaspora worldwide.
 "Low" refers to the altitude of the areas where it is typically spoken.

 Low German is most closely related to Frisian and English, with which it forms the North Sea Germanic group of the West Germanic languages.
 Like Dutch, it has historically been spoken north of the Benrath and Uerdingen isoglosses, while forms of High German (of which Standard German is a standardized example) have historically been spoken south of those lines.
 Like Frisian, English, Dutch and the North Germanic languages, Low German has not undergone the High German consonant shift, as opposed to Standard High German, which is based on High German dialects.
 Low German evolved from Old Saxon (Old Low German), which is most closely related to Old Frisian and Old English (Anglo-Saxon).

 The Low German dialects spoken in the Netherlands are mostly referred to as Low Saxon, those spoken in northwestern Germany (Lower Saxony, Westphalia, Schleswig-Holstein, Hamburg, Bremen, and Saxony-Anhalt west of the Elbe) as either Low German or Low Saxon, and those spoken in northeastern Germany (Mecklenburg-Western Pomerania, Brandenburg, and Saxony-Anhalt east of the Elbe) mostly as Low German, not being part of Low Saxon.
 This is because northwestern Germany and the northeastern Netherlands were the area of settlement of the Saxons (Old Saxony), while Low German spread to northeastern Germany through eastward migration of Low German speakers into areas with an originally Slavic-speaking population.
 This area is known as Germania Slavica, where the former Slavic influence is still visible in the names of settlements and physiogeographical features.
-(Note: Almost all settlements and physiogeographical features in East Germany have a Slavic etymology, e.g. cities like Berlin, Leipzig, Dresden, Rostock, Lübeck and Schwerin, rivers like the Ryck or the Recknitz, or islands like Fehmarn.)

 It has been estimated that Low German has approximately 2–5 million speakers in Germany, primarily Northern Germany (ranging from well to very well), and 2.15 million in the Netherlands (ranging from reasonable to very well).